ilkanates/BLOCKET-JOB-SCRAPER/README.md

 # Blocket Job Scraper

-The Blocked Job Scraper is a Python script that extracts job postings from the Blocket job board based on user inputs such as job title, location, and search range.
+The Blocket Job Scraper is a Python script that extracts job postings from the Blocket job board based on user inputs such as job title, location, and search range.

 ## Features